cevr/ftld/README.md

     );
     // promises are also supported
-    // but they will make it so the error type is unknown since promises don't have a failure type const c: number = yield* $(Promise.resolve(3));
+    // but they will make it so the error type is unknown since promises don't have a failure type
+    // they are also eagerly evaluated, so they will run immediately
+    // use a Task instead
+    const c: number = yield* $(Promise.resolve(3));

     return a + b + c;